filecoin-project/filecoin-docs/content/en/storage-provider/filecoin-economics/fil-collateral/index.md

 For more detailed information about how collateral requirements are calculated, see the [miner collateral section in the Filecoin spec](https://spec.filecoin.io/systems/filecoin_mining/miner_collaterals/).

-When a storage provider fails to answer to the WindowsPoSt challenges within the 30 minute deadline (see [Storage Proving]({{<relref storage-proving >}})), storage is taken offline, or any storage deal rules are broken, the provider is penalized against the provided collateral.
+When a storage provider fails to answer to the WindowPoSt challenges within the 30 minute deadline (see [Storage Proving]({{<relref storage-proving >}})), storage is taken offline, or any storage deal rules are broken, the provider is penalized against the provided collateral.
 This penalty is called [_slashing_]({{<relref slashing>}}) and means that a portion of the pledged collateral is forfeited to the `f099` address from your locked or available rewards and your storage power is reduced.
 The `f099` address is the address where all burned FIL goes.

 ## How much collateral?